Ultimate Guide To Archery Bows 101

 Compound Bow

 While recurve bows are more common in competition, the compound bow is the youngest style in archery.
-It was invented in the 1960s as a more mechanically efficient piece of archery gear.
-Since its invention, the compound has been in many archery competitions around the world.
+It was invented in the 1960s as a more mechanically efficient archery gear.
+Since its invention, the compound has been in many international archery competitions.

-The design of a compound bow uses a levering system of pulleys and cables, making it faster and typically more accurate than other bow types.
-To shoot this bow, pull the string back to the mechanical stop using a release aid.
+The compound bow design uses a levering system of pulleys and cables, making it faster and typically more accurate than other bow types.
+Pull the string back to the mechanical stop using a release aid to shoot this bow.
 The required strength to draw the bow will decrease as it is drawn.

 Aim at the archery target through a magnified scope and activate your release aid to detach it from the string.
 Energy stored within the bent limbs and taught cables will transfer into the arrow, sending it toward the target.
 Drawing a competitive bow can take up to 60 pounds of force.

-At full draw, however, the holding weight can be as low as 13 pounds.
+However, the holding weight can be as low as 13 pounds at full draw.
 An arrow shot can travel over 200 mph!
-These bows are heavily tested, as compounds remain under significant tension, even when not in use.
+These bows are heavily tested, as compounds remain under significant tension, even when not used.

 -